seekerpig/crm_project_guest/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Situations where invoices need to be generated:
-- When an TabletApplication is completed (this means the its paid, and invoice should be generated)
-- Yearly maintenance fee

-Types of Invoices:
-- Purchase of Tablet Leasing (Normal)
-- Annual Fee for Maintenance of Ancestor Tablet
-- Purchase of Tablet (Special)
--